-Campus Resources We recognize that the academic environment at Dartmouth is challenging, that our terms are intensive, and that classes are not the only demanding aspect of your life.
-Many of you may be facing greater challenges than usual given the sudden changes to our way of life, public health concerns, and a host of other factors (known and unknown).
+We recognize that the academic environment at Dartmouth is challenging, that our terms are intensive, and that classes are not the only demanding aspect of your life.
+Many of you may be facing challenges given public health concerns and a host of other factors (known and unknown).
 There are a number of resources available to you to support your needs.
 Many offices are prepared to meet with you via Zoom or phone.
 For concerns about health and wellness, contact Dartmouth Health Service (603-646-9400 or Secure Message in DartHub), Counseling Services (603-646-9442), and the Student Wellness Center.
 For academic needs, contact your undergraduate dean (603-646-2243), Student Accessibility Services (603-646-9900), and the Academic Skills Center (603-646-2014).
-Students with concerns related to campus employment should contact the Student Employment Office (603-646-3474).
+Students with concerns related to campus employment should contact the Student Employment Office (603-646-3641).
+Those with visa-related concerns should contact the Office of Visa and Immigration Services (603-646-3474).
 I encourage you to use these resources to take care of yourself throughout the term, and to speak with me if you experience difficulties.